maggicone/remWOL-moonlight/remWOL/README.md

 http://<your-server-tailscale-ip>:8765
 ```

-If the page loads, the server is reachable.
+A web page should load indicating that the service has been correctly installed and is running.

+>[!IMPORTANT]
+>The web page is still a work in progres, you don't need to interact with anything, just make sure it loads.
+>Your browser might warn you about security risks, just ignore it and procede.
+This behavior is expected when dealing with self-hosted services.

-Try waking the PC by pasting this in the terminal:
+Then, try waking the PC by pasting this in the terminal:

 ```
 curl "http://<your-server-tailscale-ip>:8765/wake/pc?token=your-token"
 ```

-If the PC wakes up, the installation is working correctly.
+If the PC wakes up, the installation was successfull.
-You can now go to the [Moonlight setup](link al readme moolight)
+You can now go to the last step: [Moonlight installation](https://github.com/maggicone/remWOL-moonlight/tree/main/moonlight#installation)

 ---